Los Angeles rain leak specialist

 However, there is an instruction manual of sorts.
 ASTM E2112, titled, “Installation of Exterior Windows, Doors and Skylights is just that document.
 Within this document are instructions of how windows are expected to be installed.

-- Nail in type (remove outer wall covering)
+- Nail in type (remove the outer wall covering)

 Knowing which type of windows or doors you possess will help you to better determine what precautionary measures are available to prevent water intrusion through the fenestration product via rain leaking.